 I recently happened across the YouTube video below.
 This video was taken in a classroom and shows a DEA agent who shoots himself in the foot while trying to teach the kids not to play with guns.
 Ironic?
 Yes.
 There are some valuable lessons to learn here though and I recommend you take a minute to watch it.
 My first observation is this guy should never be carrying a gun.
 His gun handling is so careless it really demonstrates a lack of training.
 Just before he shoots himself, he tells the kids "I'm the only one in this room professional enough to handle a gun."
 Meanwhile, he breaks all of the rules of safe gun handling!
 Rule #1 is to always keep your finger off of the trigger until ready to shoot.
 Guns don't shoot by themselves, they only shoot when the trigger is pulled.
 If your finger is not on the trigger, you can't accidentally shoot.
 Rule #2 is always keep the gun pointed in a safe direction (his foot is not safe).
 A safe direction is one in which you could shoot a bullet and no one and nothing is going to get hurt.
 There is no safe direction anywhere in that classroom.
 Because of that, he never should have unholstered his gun (even if he thought it was unloaded).
 When they get out the rifle at the end, notice it is being pointed right at the guy standing against the wall!
 This DEA agent is incredibly lucky that he didn't shoot a kid when he shot himself.
 Rule #3 for safe gun handling is to always keep the gun unloaded until ready to use.
 This rule leads to my second observation, he does not know how to correctly check if the gun is loaded or not.
 He pulls back the slide to demonstrate that he has an empty chamber but never removes the magazine (which is loaded).
 Once he releases the slide, the gun is loaded.
 A proper chamber check for an unloaded gun is executed without a magazine in the gun.
 My third observation and probably most upsetting to me is his poor attitude towards guns.
 After he shoots himself and he calms the crowd down a bit, the agent tells the kids:

+In essence, he's saying that you can't protect yourself against guns.
+His opinion is that they are inherently dangerous and if you have one long enough you are going to have an accident and hurt someone.
+All of his statements are 100% wrong.
+What this video showed was negligence, not an accident.
+He handled a gun carelessly and incorrectly and got caught.
+Accidents don't just happen, they are caused by ignorance (not knowing) or negligence (not applying).
+I know many people (myself included) that have owned and shot guns their whole lives and never had an accident - not even a close call.
+If you haven't been taught how to safely handle guns, please take the time to learn the rules today.
 Last weekend, I had the pleasure to train a family of seven how to safely operate a handgun.
 Normally I only allow a maximum of four students to ensure everyone gets plenty of time to shoot, but I do make exceptions for groups.
 This family had almost no experience with guns but decided it was time to learn.
 First, they purchased several brand-new M&P Shield 9mms as presents for Christmas and then they scheduled a course with me.
 By the time the course was over, they all learned to load, unload and shoot their new guns safely.
 I always enjoy teaching new gun owners and helping them build a good foundation of safety and marksmanship.
 Contact me if you are interested in starting your own journey to gun ownership.
 We've all heard the old saying "what goes up, must come down."
 If you've never thought about this in relation to firearms, the same is true for bullets.
 If you shoot a bullet up in the air, it will come down somewhere and often with enough force to kill.

 On New Years Eve 2016, a Texas legislator was hit in the head by a "stray" bullet.
 Thankfully he wasn't killed.
 In this instance, it is likely the gun owner was shooting his rifle into the air to celebrate the New Year.
 This happens far too often.
 Many Richmonders will remember 2013 when a seven year old boy was killed with a stray bullet while walking with his father on the 4th of July.
 Neither of these incidents should have ever happened.
 The first rule of safe gun handling is to ALWAYS keep your gun pointed in a safe direction.
 "Up" is never a safe direction because you cannot guarantee where your bullet will land.
 If you carry a gun for self-defense it is important that you spend time learning about real-life scenarios so you can visualize how you will react if you get into a similar situation.